dmnaing/A3_Group14A_FinalGame/README.md

 - "SURGE ACTIVE" appears on the side panel

 Focus on your most depleted plants and use Airflow (R) to buy time.
-After the surge ends, tension remains elevated — use Breathe (Space) to bring it back down.
+After the surge ends, tension remains elevated **use** Breathe (Space) to bring it back down.

 ### Tension and Overload

 The tension meter fills during surges and when plants are neglected.
 High tension makes everything drain faster.
-If tension hits maximum, the system briefly freezes — representing the cognitive overload of a panic attack.
+If tension hits maximum, the system briefly freezes representing the cognitive overload of a panic attack.
 Hold Space to Breathe and reduce tension before it reaches that point.